 The word Anicca is the Pali word for impermanence and can be associated with all of Buddha’s teachings about life and its temporary form.
 Literally, ‘a’ means non and ‘nicca’ refers to constant, implying that ‘Anicca’ is impermanent, temporary, and inconsistent.
 This is the core meaning of the concept of impermanence.

 It is slightly difficult to point out the date and time in history when impermanence was first talked about.
-However, the several thousand years of research into the concept suggests that ‘impermanence’ appeared widely in Pali Canon.
+However, the several thousand years of research into the Buddhist concept suggests that ‘impermanence’ appeared widely in the Pali Canon.

 It is important to mention here that Pali Canon is considered to be the most complete collection of Buddhist teachings.
 The first recitations included in the Canon date back to 400 BCE, however the most complete version is known to be the surviving Sri Lankan version that dates back to the 5th and 6th century CE.